videojs/videojs-vr/README.md

 ### `omnitone`

-> type: `boolean`, default: `false`
+> type: `Omnitone library object`

-Enable Omnitone library for Spatial audio rendering
+Use this property to pass the Omnitone library object to the plugin.
+Please be aware of, the Omnitone library is not included in the build files.

 ### `omnitoneOptions`